CarlMurray/failte-pp2/README.md

 6. Push your changes to the forked repository on GitHub using the "git push" command.
 7. If you want to contribute your changes back to the original repository, create a pull request by going to the original repository's page and clicking the "New pull request" button.
 From there, you can compare your changes to the original repository and request that they be merged.
 8. You should now have a forked copy of the GitHub repository in your account, and you can make changes to it and contribute back to the original repository if desired.

 ---

+# Acknowledgements

+This project was completed as my Portfolio Project 2 submission for the Full Stack Web Developer (eCommerce) Diploma at the Code Institute.
+I would like to thank my site accessibility testing participant, Aziz Zeidieh (http://maximusaccess.com/), for his valued input and feedback which helped to inform the design and development of **fáilte** from an accessibility standpoint.

+---